Board of Trustees Policy: 5.8

 - Employs, or will employ, any person who is an employee or faculty member of the College, or their immediate families.

-- Authorization to suppliers for the purchase of products and services must be made through an approved College purchase order or other approved purchasing process.
-Verbal authorization to ship goods or to approve the rendering of services without issuing a purchase order number is prohibited.
+A. Authorization to suppliers for the purchase of products and services must be made through an approved College purchase order or other Procurement card use.
+Verbal authorization to ship goods or to approve the rendering of services without issuing a purchase order number is prohibited

 - Provided to other suppliers or anyone outside the college;